Skip to Main Content

 Set Decorators

-A set decorator selects and arranges the furnishings, artwork, drapery, and decorative details that bring a production designer's vision to life on screen.
-In Peru, this means drawing on one of the Americas' deepest design heritages—from the precisely fitted stonework of Incan architecture and the gilded Baroque churches of Cusco to the colonial balconied mansions of Lima's historic center and the white-sillar stone buildings of Arequipa.
+A set decorator picks and arranges the furnishings, artwork, drapery, and detail that bring a production designer's vision to the screen.
+In Peru, that means drawing on one of the Americas' deepest design heritages.
+The roots run from the precise stonework of Incan building and the gilded Baroque churches of Cusco to the colonial balconied mansions of Lima's historic center and the white-sillar stone buildings of Arequipa.

-We connect you with Peruvian set decorators who know where to source locally—from Lima's Barranco antique district and San Isidro design showrooms to Cusco's artisan markets and the textile workshops of the Sacred Valley.
-Our network spans all major production regions, with professionals experienced in dressing everything from pre-Columbian temple interiors to contemporary Miraflores apartments.
+We connect you with Peruvian set decorators who know where to source nearby.
+Their reach runs from Lima's Barranco antique district and San Isidro design showrooms to Cusco's artisan markets and the textile workshops of the Sacred Valley.
+Our network spans every major production region, with pros skilled at dressing everything from pre-Columbian temple interiors to modern Miraflores apartments.

 ACT 01